alpinelab/docker-ruby-dev/RECIPES.md

     postgres-data: { driver: local }
     ```

-* create a service for the PostgreSQL server (that mounts this volume where it will store databases)
+* create a service for the PostgreSQL server (that mounts this volume where it will store databases):

     ```yaml
     postgres: